📄️ Introduction to Part 1

 📄️ Defining start conditions for the container

-Next, we will start moving towards a more meaningful image. youtube-dl is a program that downloads youtube videos .
+Next, we will start moving towards a more meaningful image. yt-dlp is a program that downloads YouTube and Imgur videos.
 Let's add it to an image - but this time, we will change our process.
-Instead of our current process where we add things to the Dockerfile hope it works, let's try another approach.
+Instead of our current process where we add things to the Dockerfile and hope it works, let's try another approach.
 This time we will open up an interactive session and test stuff before "storing" it in our Dockerfile.
-By following the youtube-dl install instructions we will see that:

 📄️ Interacting with the container via volumes and ports

-Let us get back to youtube downloader.
-It works yes, but it is quite laborous to get the download videos to the host machine.
+Let us get back to yt-dlp.
+It works yes, but it is quite laborious to get the downloaded videos to the host machine.

 📄️ Utilizing tools from the Registry

 As we've already seen it should be possible to containerize almost any project.
-As we are in between Dev and Ops let's pretend again that some developer teammates of ours did an application with a README that instructs what to install and how to run the application.
+Since we are in between Dev and Ops let's pretend that some developer teammates of ours did an application with a README that instructs what to install and how to run the application.
 Now we as the container experts can containerize it in seconds.
-Open this project and read through the README and think about how to transform it into a Dockerfile.
-Thanks to the README we should be able to decipher what we will need to do even if we have no clue about the language or technology!

 📄️ Summary